-The Court observes that Article 84 of the Chicago Convention provides for the jurisdiction of the ICAO Council to decide "any disagreement between two or more contracting States relating to the interpretation or application of this Convention and its Annexes" if it "cannot be settled by negotiation".
-A decision of the Council may be appealed either to an ad hoc arbitral tribunal agreed upon between the parties to a dispute or to "the Permanent Court of International Justice".
+The Court observes that Article II, Section 2, of the IASTA provides for the jurisdiction of the ICAO Council to decide "any disagreement between two or more contracting States relating to the interpretation or application of this Agreement" if it "cannot be settled by negotiation".
+Under the Chicago Convention, to which the IASTA refers, a decision of the Council may be appealed either to an ad hoc arbitral tribunal agreed upon between the parties to a dispute or to "the Permanent Court of International Justice".
 Under Article 37 of the Statute of the International Court of Justice, "[w]henever a treaty or convention in force provides for reference of a matter . . . to the Permanent Court of International Justice, the matter shall, as between the parties to the present Statute, be referred to the International Court of Justice".
-Accordingly, under Article 84, the Court is competent to hear an appeal against a decision of the ICAO Council.
+Accordingly, under Article II, Section 2, of the IASTA and Article 84 of the Chicago Convention, the Court is competent to hear an appeal against a decision of the ICAO Council.

-The Court notes that Article 84 appears under the title "Settlement of disputes", whereas the text of the Article opens with the expression "any disagreement".
+The Court notes that Article 84 of the Chicago Convention (incorporated by reference in Article II, Section 2, of the IASTA) appears under the title "Settlement of disputes", whereas the text of the Article opens with the expression "any disagreement".
 In this context, it recalls that its predecessor, the Permanent Court of International Justice, defined a dispute as "a disagreement on a point of law or fact, a conflict of legal views or of interests between two persons".
 The Court notes that the Appellants are appealing against a decision of the ICAO Council on the preliminary objections which they raised in the proceedings before it.
 The text of Article 84 does not specify whether only final decisions of the ICAO Council on the merits of disputes before it are subject to appeal.
 The Court nonetheless settled this issue in 1972, in the first appeal submitted to it against a decision of the ICAO Council, finding that "an appeal against a decision of the Council as to its own jurisdiction must therefore be receivable since, from the standpoint of the supervision by the Court of the validity of the Council's acts, there is no ground for distinguishing between supervision as to jurisdiction, and supervision as to merits" (Appeal Relating to the Jurisdiction of the ICAO Council (India v.
 Pakistan), Judgment, I.C.J.
 Reports 1972, p.
 61, para.
 26).
 The Court is thus satisfied that it has jurisdiction to entertain the present appeal.

-With regard to the scope of the right of appeal, the Court recalls that its role in supervising the Council in the exercise of the latter's dispute settlement functions under Article 84 of the Chicago Convention is to determine whether the impugned decision is correct.
+With regard to the scope of the right of appeal, the Court recalls that its role in supervising the Council in the exercise of the latter's dispute settlement functions under Article 84 of the Chicago Convention (incorporated by reference in Article II, Section 2, of the IASTA) is to determine whether the impugned decision is correct.
 In the present case, its task is to decide whether the Council has erred in rejecting the preliminary objections of the Appellants to the jurisdiction of the ICAO Council and the admissibility of Qatar's application.

 II.
 GROUNDS OF APPEAL (PARAS.
-37-125)
+37-126)